 Formaldehyde Linked to Cancer

 The National Toxicology Program (NTP) classifies formaldehyde as “known to be a human carcinogen.”
-Epidemiological studies of employees exposed to formaldehyde in the workplace have reported a link between formaldehyde exposure and cancer.
+Epidemiological studies of employees exposed to formaldehyde in the workplace have reported a link between toxic exposure and cancer.

-These studies primarily observed workers in occupational settings that use or make formaldehyde and formaldehyde resins, as well as at people who work as embalmers.
+These studies primarily observed workers in occupational settings that use or make formaldehyde resins, as well as at people who work as embalmers.